aerickt/lapwing-for-beginners/src/Chapter-15.md

 3. There are two ways of splitting the rest of the word: lu/dic/rous and lu/di/crous.

-4. The latter is more natural as the "cr" in "ludi<ins>cr</ins>ous" is pronounced as one sound.
+4. The latter is more natural as the "cr" in "ludi<ins>cr</ins>ous" is closer to one sound than two distinct ones.

 Full outline: `HRAOU/TKEU/KRUS`